Elgarbo/spotifyToYoutubeBot/README.md

 # Spotify To Discord Bot  ▶
-Discord bot that will convert playlist songs from spotify to a youtube song playlist
+Discord bot that will convert playlist songs from Spotify to a Youtube songs playlist

 ## Prerequisites